Andre-L-Melo/R_Language-Data_Analytics/Customer_Churn_Analytics/Readme.md

 ### Loading and Cleaning Data

-We have already undertood our dataset, now, we can clean and transform it.
+We have already understood our dataset to clean and transform it.

 This work does not follow a script.
-A dataset will never be like other, because a problem will never be the same.
-So, we do not have a "cake recipe" to be follow.
+A dataset will never be like other because a problem will never be the same.
+So, we do not have a "cake recipe" for it.

 Of course, we still have a macro structure to be considered: